Mysore silk

+Mysore silk is variety of mulberry silk produced in the Indian district of Mysore, Karnataka.

-Karnataka produces 9,000 metric tons of mulberry silk of a total of 20,000 metric tons of mulberry silk produced in the country, thus contributing to nearly 45% of the country's total mulberry silk.
-In Karnataka, silk is mainly produced in the Mysore district.
-It is a patent registered product under KSIC.
-KSIC is an owner of the Mysore Silk brand.
+Karnataka produces 9,000 metric tons of mulberry silk, accounting for nearly 45% of the country's total mulberry silk production.
+In Karnataka, silk is mainly produced in the Mysore district and is a patent registered product under Karnataka Silk Industries Corporation Limited (KSIC), a government of Karnataka Public Sector Undertaking.

 History

-The growth of the silk industry in the Kingdom of Mysore was first initiated during the reign of Tipu Sultan nearly 1780-1790AC.
+After the fall of Vijayanagara Empire the silk industry in Mysore region went into decline, the growth of the silk industry in the Kingdom of Mysore was reinitiated during the reign of Tipu Sultan nearly 1780-1790AC.
 Later, it was hit by a global depression and had to compete with imported silk and rayon.
 In the second half of the 20th century, it revived and the Mysore State became the top multivoltine silk producer in India.
 Mysore silk is also known as mulberry silk because the silk cultivators would generally use mulberry leaves for silkworms to feed over.

 About

 Mysore silk is produced by the Karnataka Silk Industries Corporation Limited (KSIC).
 The factory was founded in 1912 by Sri Nalvadi Krishnaraja Wodeyar, the Maharaja of Mysore.
 Initially, the silk fabrics were manufactured & supplied to meet the requirements of the royal family and ornamental fabrics to their armed forces.
 After India gained independence, the Mysore State Sericulture Dept. took control of the silk weaving factory.
 In 1980, the factory was handed over to KSIC, a government of Karnataka industry.
 Today, products include silk sarees, shirts, kurta's, silk dhoti, and neckties.
 Mysore silk has also received geographical identification.